Where to Stay in Barnaul

 Insider tip: Visit the Barnaul Zoo (Barnaulskiy Zoopark) which, while small, houses a surprising variety of Siberian fauna and is a pleasant way to spend an afternoon.

-Safety in Barnaul
+Stay in Central Barnaul

 SafeSolo Female Travel